deepomicslab/crux/docs/custom-components.md

 The `defaultProp()` method should return an object.
 By extending `super.defaultProp()`, it inherits all default prop values for a regular `Component` such as `width = 100%`, but if you do not need them, simply return a fresh object.

-Several props, namely "x", "y", "width", "height", "anchor" and "rotation", are passed to the rendered root component.
+Several props, namely "x", "y", "width", "height", "anchor" and "rotation", are passed down to the actually rendered component.
 For example, if we write

 ```